What does a Field Representative do?

 - Conduct regular on-site visits to clients to assess their needs and provide solutions.

-- Build and maintain strong relationships with clients to ensure customer satisfaction.
+- Build and maintain strong relationships with clients to ensure customer satisfaction and loyalty.

-- Prepare and present proposals, reports, and other relevant documents to clients.
+- Prepare and present proposals, reports, and presentations to clients and internal teams.

-- Collaborate with internal teams to ensure timely and effective delivery of services.
+- Collaborate with internal teams to ensure that client needs are met effectively and efficiently.

 Qualifications